conan-io/docs/tutorial.rst

 The purpose of this section is to guide you through the most important Conan features with practical examples.
-From using libraries already packaged by Conan, to how to package your libraries and store them in a remote server alongside all the precompiled binaries.
+From using libraries already packaged by Conan, to how to package your libraries and store them on a remote server alongside all the precompiled binaries.

 .. toctree::
    :maxdepth: 2